vvdigalakis/dt-distance/README.md

 ### Main Parameters
 - tree1, tree2: Two sklearn DecisionTreeClassifier objects.
 - problem_params (optional): Specifies feature info.
 Defaults to inferred from trees if not provided.
-- X, y (optional): Data matrices if problem_params is not used.
+- X, y (optional): Data matrices to infer feature info - if problem_params is not used.
 - max_depth (optional): For normalization, defaults to the deeper of the two trees.